iande/terrible_ideas/README.md

 ## Future Features

+* Let's take probabilistic models to their natural conclusion: guessing which arguments a user *meant* to pass to a method.

+* Let's make NilClass into the Maybe monad, but we'll be kind and let people turn it off.

 I should have more to put here by this weekend.
 Maybe not, it's hard to say how long I want to keep this going.